zzxhelloworld/conf/README.md

 >4.
 JDK & JDBC
 >> Our codes were programmed using JAVA.
 As a consequence, you need specify a JDK with version 8 or later.
 At the moment, we use JDBC(version 8.0.26) as a connector to access MySQL databases.
 # How to use for experiments
 Our experiments consist of 5 sub-experiments.
-For some of sub-experiments, you can run different codes to start, as follows:
+For some of sub-experiments, you can run different codes/scripts to start, as follows:
 >1.
 Number of Keys on Real-World Schemata
 >> In this experiments, we connected to [the relational data repository](https://relational.fit.cvut.cz) to check how many uniqueness constraints are specified on public data sets.
 Some results are available in <kbd>Artifact/02 - Experiments/1 - Number of Keys on Real-World Schemata/</kbd>.